-Preparing Students for the world stage The Juilliard-Nord Anglia Performing Arts Collaboration
+Preparing Students for the world stage The Juilliard-Nord Anglia Performing Arts Collaboration your child to explore different elements of music and its role in our society.

 Music can play a transformational role in children's education.
 The Juilliard-Nord Anglia Performing Arts Programme has been designed to give students a deep engagement with performing arts - promoting cultural literacy, creativity, critical thinking and collaboration.